Data entry automation fixes bad processes and provides a solution to bridge gaps between software systems.

 And no one can argue the efficiency of robots in manufacturing.

-2. When Should I Use IDP for Data Entry?
+When Should You Use Intelligent Document Processing Instead for Data Entry?

 IDP is a great automation tool for data entry from highly unstructured or semi-structured data sources.
 IDP is designed to “read” documents, understand their intent, and find specific pieces of information.

 - Mortgage / lease files